hatonthecat/hatonthecats/README.md

 ### Hi there!

 All software follows some form of philosophy.
-Therefore, why not start this page on a topic about philosophy?
+Therefore, why not start this page on a topic about philosophy (e.g my modus operandi)?

 https://en.wikipedia.org/wiki/Charles_Sanders_Peirce